 Expect great guided treks, delicious food and evening entertainment over the course of your stay.

 Bring Your Own Horse or hire one of our trusty, native Connemara Ponies or Irish Draught Horses.
 There’s nothing better than exploring the magical Connemara countryside on horseback.
 Breath in the fresh Wild Altantic Way air while absorbing the views of the many mountains, rivers and lakes through the ears of your pony or horse.

 Explore the shores of Ireland's Wild Atlantic Way on horseback this year.

 Stay in the comforts of an award winning four star hotel in Connemara with stables on the grounds for your four legged companion.
 With great guided treks on your own horse or one of our trusted home bred Connemara Ponies and Irish Draught Horses over the course of your stay, great food and evening entertainment.

-Price: 2 nights B&B , a five course dinner in the Renvyle House Hotel & Resort award winning Restaurant on night 2, stabling, bedding and haylage for your horse @ From €395 per person sharing
+Price: 2 nights B&B , dinner in the Renvyle House Hotel & Resort award winning Restaurant on night 2, stabling, bedding and haylage for your horse @ From €395 per person sharing

 Enjoy 2-4 hours of riding daily in the spectacular scenery on board your own horse or one of our trusted Connemara Ponies or Irish Draught Horses.

 With a selection of beach rides you can explore the Wild Atlantic Way shores on horseback or enjoy the breathtaking views of the wonderful mountains, valleys, rivers and lakes of Connemara.